odhiambootieno/week2-code-chalenge/README.md

    git clone https://github.com/yourusername/week2-code-challenge.git
    cd week2-code-challenge

+## Usage

+1. Adding Items: Type an item into the input field and click the "Add" button to add it to the list.

+2. Marking Items as Purchased: Click on an item in the list to toggle its purchased status.

+3. Editing Items: Double-click on an item to edit its text.

+4. Clearing the List: Click the "Clear List" button to remove all items from the list.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.